alvinjulian/insider-bulk-upsert/README.md

 ```
 node --v
 ```
+This code is built using NodeJS version 20.

 # Configuration

 ## Limiter
 In this code you can see one configuration  that are related to the speed and waiting time.
+Please note that the speed itself will be depending on the internet speed and your computer capability.
 ```
 // Declare limiter for bottlenecking activity
 // Change the maxConcurrent and minTime values for your needs